 We appreciate you taking the time to read the rules and we look forward to a weekend filled with everyone playing by them!

-New England, Lake Champlain, Montana - teams play 4v4
+New England and Lake Champlain - teams play 4v4

 The winner of a captain's coin toss will determine which goal to defend.
 Teams will switch goals after first half.